 There are numerous specialised series of law reports, which cover most subject areas.
 For example, the Criminal Appeal Reports (Cr.App.R.) and Family Law Reports (F.L.R.).

 The following will help you find older cases:

-Please note: Law Reports older than 10 years are kept in storage and need to be requested in the Library's Help Zone.
+Please note: Some older law reports are kept in the library store and need to be requested in the Library's Help Zone.

 Most modern law reports are available electronically through databases.
 The databases below include many key cases and cover different series of Law Reports.
-There is no electronic database which contains all case law and all law reports.
-The databases are subscription sites and require a password.
-The link to each database provides access and password details:
+There is no single database which contains all case law and all law reports, so it's a good idea to get familiar with more than one.

 Many law journals publish reports, some of which are the only source for a case report in a particular area of law: